How to Get a Texas Contractor License in 5 Steps

 Are there any penalties for unlicensed contractors in the state of Texas?

 Yes.
-Texas has fewer licensing requirements than other states but strictly enforces those in place.
+Texas has fewer licensing requirements than other states, but it strictly enforces those in place.
 The TDLR and TSBPE investigate unlicensed work, imposing fines and legal charges.

 Operating without a required license can lead to: